-The Nominating and Corporate Governance Committee is responsible for making recommendations to our Board regarding candidates for directorships and the size and composition of our Board.
+The Nominating and Corporate Governance Committee is responsible for making recommendations to our Board regarding candidates for directorships and the size and composition of our Board and each of its committees.
 In addition, the Nominating and Corporate Governance Committee is responsible for reporting and making recommendations to our Board concerning governance matters and for overseeing the performance evaluations of the members of our Board.

-The members of the Nominating and Corporate Governance Committee are Mr. Pettingill, the chairperson of the committee; Ms. Le Grand; and Ms. Nishimura, who joined the committee in September 2021.
-Each of the foregoing members of the Nominating and Corporate Governance Committee is, or was during their service on the Nominating and Corporate Governance Committee, independent under the applicable rules and regulations of Nasdaq.
+The members of the Nominating and Corporate Governance Committee are Ms. Nishimura, the chairperson of the committee, Mr. Whitters and Mr. Hindman.
+Each of the members of the Nominating and Corporate Governance Committee is independent under the Nasdaq Listing Rules.
+Our Nominating and Corporate Governance Committee operates under a written charter that was adopted by our Board.
+A copy of the Nominating and Corporate Governance Governance Committee is available on our investor website at https://investors.accuray.com/corporate-governance.